The SSPHC engages in a robust research agenda consistent with the multidisciplinary approach of spatial science.

 Spatial Patterns of Malaria Transmission in Southern Africa

-Objectives of the Environmental Surveillance Core of the ICEMR include characterization of the social and physical environments in regions supporting ICEMR research projects.
+Objectives of the Spatial Science Core of the ICEMR include characterization of the social and physical environments in regions supporting ICEMR research projects.
 This has included developing mapped layers of climate variables, road networks, hydrology, topographical characteristics, and the use of satellite imagery for complete household location census.
-The ESC also includes a dedicated component in the research and application of spatial statistical methods, leading to publications involving the creation of malaria risk maps, cluster detection for identifying malaria hotspots, models to identify determinants of malaria both at the individual and environmental levels, and methods for analyzing and mapping mosquito vectors.
+The SSC also includes a dedicated component in the research and application of spatial statistical methods, leading to publications involving the creation of malaria risk maps, cluster detection for identifying malaria hotspots, models to identify determinants of malaria both at the individual and environmental levels, and methods for analyzing and mapping mosquito vectors.

 Environmentally-based Disease Early Warning Systems